UCL/bcss/README.md

 'net install github, from("https://haghish.github.io/github/")' )

 Alternatively to install bcss
-from the Statistical Software Components (SSC) archive
+from the Statistical Software Components (SSC) archive using the Stata command ssc

 .ssc install bcss